birc-ctib/Weekly_Notes/week-07.out.md

     Jeep

-## Exercise
+## Exercise 3

-Add a method  `at_capacity`, which returns `True` if the Vehicle is full (or overfull) and `False` otherwise.
+Add a method  `at_capacity`, which returns `True` if the Vehicle is overfull and `False` otherwise.
 The method should take two arguments: `passengers` and `suitcases`.
 Passengers take up one seat each.
 Suitcases take up one seat or one trunk space unit - and you cannot put passengers in the trunk.

 <!--
 ```python